Niger army endorses presidential coup plotters despite international condemnation - KTVZ

 By Dalal Mawad, Sarah Dean and Sana Noor Haq, CNN

-(CNN) — The Nigerien military has backed the coup leaders who have reportedly seized the president of the West African country, prompting warnings from international leaders of the threat to democracy.
+(CNN) — The Nigerien military has backed coup leaders who have reportedly seized the president of the West African country, prompting warnings from international leaders over further unrest in a region plagued by political volatility.

 Niger’s army command said Thursday it was supporting the takeover against President Mohamed Bazoum to prevent bloodshed and maintain “the well-being of our populations.”